Ireland in the Eurovision Song Contest 2015: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 26 January 2015, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Ireland was placed into the second semi-final, to be held on 21 May 2015, and was scheduled to perform in the first half of the show.

 Once all the competing songs for the 2015 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Ireland was set to perform in position 2, following the entry from Lithuania and before the entry from San Marino.

-In Ireland, the semi-finals were broadcast on RTÉ2 and the final was broadcast on RTÉ One with commentary by Marty Whelan.
+In Ireland, the two semi-finals were broadcast on RTÉ2 and the final was broadcast on RTÉ One with all three shows featuring commentary by Marty Whelan.
 The second semi-final and final were also broadcast via radio on RTÉ Radio 1 with commentary by Shay Byrne and Zbyszek Zalinski.
 The Irish spokesperson, who announced the Irish votes during the final, was Nicky Byrne.

 Semi-final

 Molly Sterling took part in technical rehearsals on 13 and 16 May, followed by dress rehearsals on 20 and 21 May.
-This included the jury final where professional juries of each country, responsible for 50 percent of each country's vote, watched and voted on the competing entries.
+This included the jury show on 20 May where the professional juries of each country watched and voted on the competing entries.

-The stage show featured Molly Sterling performing seated at a piano and dressed in black, with a short leather sleeveless jacket and a lace top underneath.
-On stage she was joined by backing vocalists and an ensemble of musicians: a cellist, drummer and bass player.
-The background LED screens displayed scenic images of a sunlit forest.
-The musicians and backing vocalists that joined Sterling on stage were Jimmy Rainsford, Darren Sweeney, Naomi Clarke, Póilín Lynch and Jessica Supple.
+The Irish performance featured Molly Sterling performing together with two backing vocalists, a drummer, a bassist and a cellist who also performed backing vocals.
+The LED screens displayed a sunlit countryside scene in light brown colours.
+The backing vocalists that joined Molly Sterling on stage were Jessica Supple and Naomi Clarke, while the three musicians were: Jimmy Rainsford (drums), Darren Sweeney (bass) and Póilín Lynch (cello).

 At the end of the show, Ireland was not announced among the top 10 entries in the second semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Ireland placed twelfth in the semi-final, receiving a total of 35 points.